 The Kohelet Prize for Interdisciplinary Integration

 Awarded for excellence in integrating multiple disciplines in a single multi-week unit.
 Preference given to units which incorporated Judaic Studies and General Studies and involved multiple faculty members.

 Awarded for the creation and implementation of exemplary learning experiences that help students break down the barriers between school and the world around them.
 Preference given to experiences that demonstrably heightened student motivation for learning and increased ability to apply knowledge in a real-world setting.

 The Kohelet Prize for Learning Environment

 Awarded for the creation of an innovative physical learning environment that promotes academic, social, emotional or spiritual growth.
 To qualify, the learning environment must be in use, by students, for a minimum of six months.

 The Kohelet Prize for Differentiated Instruction

 Awarded for the creation and implementation of innovative and effective means of differentiating instruction for a diverse student body within a single class environment.
-Preference will be given to methods and approaches that span more than one traditional grade level, can be used in multiple contexts for a variety of subject areas, and which demonstrate the utmost sensitivity to student self-confidence and self-image.
+Preference given to methods and approaches that spanned more than one traditional grade level, can be used in multiple contexts for a variety of subject areas, and which demonstrated the utmost sensitivity to student self-confidence and self-image.

 The Kohelet Prize for Development of Critical and / or Creative Thinking